Governing or Regulatory Body

 Edmonton Landlord and Tenant Advisory Board

-Provides advice and information to landlords and tenants of residential property in Edmonton.
+A City of Edmonton agency that provides information and services, including tenancy forms, to landlords and tenants of residential property in Edmonton.